 The route is multi-terrain, mainly footpaths, bridleways, coast path and woodland tracks, with short sections on country roads and in the towns of Sidmouth and Ottery St Mary.
 The course is challenging in places, with some serious hills climbs.
 This marathon is about taking part and having a great time, rather than setting PBs.

-The start and finish location is the eight acre playing field that is at the heart of the picturesque village of Tipton St John (EX10 0AF).
+The start and finish location is the eight acre playing field in Tipton St John (EX10 0AF).
 The field lies on the banks of the River Otter and the route initially follows this downstream, mainly flat, through fields and footpaths, towards Budleigh Salterton.
 It picks up the South West Coast Path at White Bridge – the first relay change over point – ascending a series of hills, before descending to sea level at Sidmouth.